 That’s it, everybody!
 That’s the payoff!
 And I am grateful to each and every one of you who support the ministry with large gifts and small gifts-- it all matters.
 And I hope you feel a sense of contribution that you are helping the kingdom, helping us save marriages, save babies, do the things that really are God’s business and we’re doing it together.
 We love to hear your stories and how God works through all of our efforts to bring hope and healing to your family.

 John: And if you believe in the mission of Focus on the Family, please make a generous donation today.
 And when you do, we’ll send a complimentary copy of Shaunti’s book, The Surprising Secrets of Highly Happy Marriages.
 It’s our way of saying thank you for standing in the gap for people like Kim, who wrote that letter, Jim.

 John: Make that donation and request a copy of Shaunti’s book and a CD or download of this conversation at focusonthefamily.com/radio or when you call 800, the letter A and the word FAMILY.
 800-232-6459.

 On behalf of Jim Daly and the entire team, thanks for listening to Focus on the Family.
 Join us again next time; we’ll hear more practical marriage advice from Shaunti Feldhahn and once again help you and your family thrive in Christ.

 Featured Broadcast Resource

-Receive a copy of Shaunti Feldhahn's book Surprising Secrets of Highly Happy Marriages with your donation of any amount!Give Now (Available to U.S. residents only)
+Receive Shaunti Feldhahn's book The Surprising Secrets of Highly Happy Marriages for your donation of any amount!Give Now (Available to U.S. residents only)